Military history of Australia: Frontier warfare, 1788–1934

-It may be inaccurate though to depict the conflict as one sided and mainly perpetrated by Europeans on Aborigines.
-Although many more Aborigines died than British, this may have had more to do with the technological and logistic advantages enjoyed by the Europeans.
+It may be inaccurate though to depict the conflict as one sided and mainly perpetrated by Europeans on Aboriginal people.
+Although many more Aboriginal people died than British, this may have had more to do with the technological and logistic advantages enjoyed by the Europeans.
 Aboriginal tactics varied, but were mainly based on pre-existing hunting and fighting practices—using spears, clubs and other primitive weapons.
-Unlike the indigenous peoples of New Zealand and North America, on the main Aborigines failed to adapt to meet the challenge of the Europeans.
+Unlike the indigenous peoples of New Zealand and North America, on the main Aboriginal people failed to adapt to meet the challenge of the Europeans.
 Although there were some instances of individuals and groups acquiring and using firearms, this was not widespread.
-The Aborigines were never a serious military threat to European settlers, regardless of how much the settlers may have feared them.
-On occasions large groups of Aborigines attacked the settlers in open terrain and a conventional battle ensued, during which the Aborigines would attempt to use superior numbers to their advantage.
+The Aboriginal people were never a serious military threat to European settlers, regardless of how much the settlers may have feared them.
+On occasions large groups of Aboriginal people attacked the settlers in open terrain and a conventional battle ensued, during which the Aboriginal people would attempt to use superior numbers to their advantage.
 This could sometimes be effective, with reports of them advancing in crescent formation in an attempt to outflank and surround their opponents, waiting out the first volley of shots and then hurling their spears while the settlers reloaded.
-However, such open warfare usually proved more costly for the Aborigines than the Europeans.
+However, such open warfare usually proved more costly for the Aboriginal people than the Europeans.

 Central to the success of the Europeans was the use of firearms.
 However, the advantages afforded by firearms have often been overstated.
 Prior to the late 19th century, firearms were often cumbersome muzzle-loading, smooth-bore, single shot muskets with flint-lock mechanisms.
 Such weapons produced a low rate of fire, while suffering from a high rate of failure and were only accurate within 50 m.
-These deficiencies may have initially given the Aborigines an advantage, allowing them to move in close and engage with spears or clubs.
+These deficiencies may have initially given the Aboriginal people an advantage, allowing them to move in close and engage with spears or clubs.
 Yet by 1850 significant advances in firearms gave the Europeans a distinct advantage, with the six-shot Colt revolver, the Snider single shot breech-loading rifle and later the Martini-Henry rifle, as well as rapid-fire rifles such as the Winchester rifle, becoming available.
-These weapons, when used on open ground and combined with the superior mobility provided by horses to surround and engage groups of Aborigines, often proved successful.
+These weapons, when used on open ground and combined with the superior mobility provided by horses to surround and engage groups of Aboriginal people, often proved successful.
 The Europeans also had to adapt their tactics to fight their fast-moving, often hidden enemies.
 Tactics employed included night-time surprise attacks, and positioning forces to drive the natives off cliffs or force them to retreat into rivers while attacking from both banks.